8573/wesnoth-lp8/8680s_Lua_Pack/docs/wml.md

 -------------------------------------------------------------------------------
 Returns a list containing each matching subtag of the tag or cfg `p`.

+If no matching subtags are found, the returned table is empty.

 If `flip` is truthy, the order of the subtags in the returned list is opposite from their original order in `p`.